 When I was younger and (more) foolish than I am now I used to believe that I couldn’t afford to travel.
-In retrospect that idea was ridiculous, but as an adult, aside from trips to visit family in Alberta and Saskatchewan, I didn’t travel anywhere until I was 21 and went to Seattle.
+In retrospect that idea was ridiculous, but as an adult, aside from trips to visit family in Alberta and Saskatchewan, I didn’t travel anywhere until I was 21 and went to Seattle, Washington.

 The idea to go to Seattle stemmed from a morning when I was home from work, and happened to come across a travel show on TV about Seattle.
 I’d only known Seattle as that city where the TV series Frasier and the movie Sleepless in Seattle were set, and where grunge music got started back in the 90’s.
 As I watched this travel show that fateful morning I realised several things.
 There’s a lot to do in Seattle.
 I could drive to Seattle from where I live (Edmonton) in just a day or two.
 It’s been ten years since I’ve travelled outside Canada (for a family trip to Disneyland when I was 11).
 It’s time for me to take a vacation.